jpan17/spot/README.md

 - [config.py](config.py) contains a reference to os.environ.get('DATABASE_URL'), but I have gitignore-d the .env file I store that in (as it contains my password).
     - An example .env file would contain a line with exactly these contents: "DATABASE_URL = 'postgresql://postgres:my_password@localhost:5432/spot_dev'"
     - General format: "DATABASE_URL = 'dialect+driver://username:password@host:port/database'"
+- Before running the application, but after creating your Postgres database, run the following command to structure the database correctly:
+    - ``` flask db upgrade ```
 - To run the application:
     - Navigate to the highest level directory ([app](app), [config.py](config.py), etc. should be in that directory), and run the command:
         - ``` flask run ```